achao2013/Learning-To-Reinforcement-Learn/README.md

-# A3C Implementation
+# A mxnet implementation of meta-RL
-This is an attempt to implement the A3C algorithm in paper Asynchronous Methods for Deep Reinforcement Learning.
+This is an attempt to implement the bandits algorithm in paper Learning to reinforcement learn.

-Author: Junyuan Xie (@piiswrong)

 The algorithm should be mostly correct.
-However I cannot reproduce the result in the paper, possibly due to hyperparameter settings.
-If you can find a better set of parameters please propose a pull request.

-Note this is a generalization of the original algorithm since we use `batch_size` threads for each worker instead of the original 1 thread.
+And this work is based on the repo:https://github.com/awjuliani/Meta-RL (TensorFlow)

 ## Usage
-run `python a3c.py --batch-size=32 --gpus=0` to run training on gpu 0 with batch-size=32.

-run `python launcher.py --gpus=0,1 -n 2 python a3c.py` to launch training on 2 gpus (0 and 1), each gpu has two workers.
+run python a3c-bandit.py --num-threads=32 --episode-len=100